idelchi/godyl/docs/configuration/tools.md

 ```

 - `version.version`: The version to download
-- `version.commands`: Commands to run to get the installed version (for upgrades)
+- `version.commands`: Commands to run to get the installed version (for syncs)
-- `version.patterns`: Regex patterns to extract the version from command output (for upgrades)
+- `version.patterns`: Regex patterns to extract the version from command output (for syncs)

 ### Path